 Secondhand tobacco smoke is a toxic air contaminant that can reach unsafe levels in enclosed spaces such as cars and other vehicles.
 As scientific evidence of the health risks of exposure to secondhand smoke has mounted and smoke-free policies in public places have proliferated, a growing number of countries, state and local governments, and employers have taken steps to protect their citizens and employees from secondhand smoke in vehicles.
 These measures range from prohibiting smoking in public use vehicles, such as business vehicles and public transit, to private or personal use vehicles – specifically vehicles used when children are passengers.

-Check out our resources on Vehicles!
+Check out our resources on vehicles in the right-hand sidebar.

 The recent trend in smoke-free state and local legislation has been to expand the definition of “workplace” to include vehicles used for company business.
 Governing bodies typically pass laws prohibiting smoking in business vehicles to protect the public health.
 Employers adopt similar policies to protect the health of their employees, and to meet their legal obligation to provide a safe workplace.
 Concern over health care costs of tobacco-related illnesses has also motivated many employers to adopt policies restricting smoking in company vehicles.
 Also, employees exposed to secondhand smoke in a workplace may have viable legal claims against their employer.